Palak921/Tindog/README.md

 # Tindog
-This is the dating app fir dogs
+This is the dating website for dogs,
+Find the true love of you dog today.